TextureHQ/docs/docs/sources/oem/tesla/index.md

 If it is available, ensure the customer has it set to "Everything" to allow exporting the battery in addition to solar energy to the grid.

+> **Note**: When sending a discharge command to a battery with the `enableGridInteraction` flag set to true, we will attempt to adjust the export preferences to allow exporting the battery in addition to solar energy to the grid.

 ### Grid Charging
 Details can be found at: https://www.tesla.com/support/energy/powerwall/mobile-app/advanced-settings#grid-charging